rotisserie/eris/README.md

 ## Contributing

-If you'd like to contribute to `eris`, we'd love to have your input!
+If you'd like to contribute to `eris`, we'd love your input!
 Please submit an issue first so we can discuss your proposal.